picmi/help/docs/business/about-picmi/applications.md

 Some participant actions are restricted based on **opportunity intake settings**.
 Without restrictions, anyone with a link to an opportunity can apply.
-See [job application controls](../article/opportunity-controls).
+See [opportunity controls](../article/opportunity-controls).

 | **Setting**                     | **Description**                                                                                                                                                                                                     |
 |---------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|